hildogjr/kicad-getlibs/README.rst

 Typically where available, point releases are downloaded as a zip file.
 Otherwise, latest versions of git repositories can be cloned locally.

-This script uses git to:
+This script can use git to:

 1. Clone a repository if you don't have it
 2. Pull the latest repository if you already have it locally (does an update).